Helen Littil

 Helen Littil was married to Alexander Gray (died 1571), a burgess of Edinburgh related to the Napier family.
 In early modern Scotland married women did not usually adopt their husband's surnames.
 Her daughter, "Nanis Gray" was with her at Stirling Castle in 1567.
 They had two servants at Stirling in 1567, Helen Blyth and Gilbert Ramsay.
 Another of Helen Littil's daughters Grissel Gray, was appointed as one of the keepers of the king's clothes or linen cloths.
-Grissell Gray was described as a seamstress or "sewstar" in July 1579.
+Grissell Gray was described as a seamstress or "sewstar" and "seamster" in 1579.
+A Latin account calls her "sartrici lie semistar domini regis".

 Queen Mary gave Helen Littil and her husband half of the lands of Kingsbarns in Fife, for their lifetimes, as a reward for her service.
 This gave her income of around £20 Scots in money and a quantity of cereal crop yearly, with 60 "cayne" capons.
 The poultry were due to her as a landlord.

 Annabell Murray, Countess of Mar was the head of the household.
 In 1567, James Cunningham of Drumquhassle was the Master of Household, Helen Littil was the chief nurse, five ladies including Christian Stewart, daughter of John Stewart, Commendator of Coldingham and granddaughter of James V, took turns to rock the royal cradle, while the four Hudson brothers played their viols, there were cooks and brewers.
 Margaret Balcomie, also known as Margaret Malcomy, washed the king's linen, and she had washed the linen of the infant Mary, Queen of Scots at Linlithgow Palace in 1543.

+The tutor Peter Young recorded that Helen Littel gave King James a book of psalms and a work by Guillaume de Salluste du Bartas.
+One of the five rockers, Jane Oliphant, gave him a prayer book.

+In April 1592, James VI regranted Helen Littil the lands at Kingsbarns in Fife, which were within the dower lands of Anne of Denmark.
 In May 1594, new clothes were bought for Helen Littil, and her two daughters Grissel and Sara Gray, who were to be guests at the baptism of Prince Henry at Stirling.
 Prince Henry's nurse at this time was Margaret Masterton.
 Helen Littil continued to be paid a yearly pension of £555-6s-8d Scots.